AlexAn75541/graal-vm-flags/README.md

  You can change the -Xmx and -Xms to fit your server's RAM, keep in mind that both of these value should be the same as mentioned in [here](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/#:~:text=%2DXms%20matching%20%2DXmx,Xmx%20the%20same!)
 > [!CAUTION]
 > These flags are my personal choice, your server's performance may vary.
-I haven't test these flags thoroughly enough to prove that this flags-changing method will work as expected
+I haven't test these flags thoroughly enough to prove that this method will work as expected

 > [!NOTE]
 > Pterodactyl Panel users must set the -Xmx and -Xms value to 70-80% of the server's RAM in order to cover the Java's Overhead memory.